 Arizona Youth Partnership (AZYP), was founded in 1990 by a group of concerned Pima County citizens who sought to provide rural communities in the county access to the services available in the Tucson metro area.
-In 2006, AZYP expanded to serve rural communities across Arizona and seeks employ a root cause approach to fighting poverty builds healthy, self-sufficient youth and families through evidence-based prevention programs and community involvement.
+In 2006, AZYP expanded to serve rural communities across Arizona and seeks to employ a root cause approach to fighting poverty by building healthy, self-sufficient youth and families through evidence-based prevention programs and community involvement.

 AZYP Mission & Current Programs AZYP's mission is to partner with communities to cultivate healthy foundations for youth and promote strong families.
 AZYP's programs utilize a three-pronged approach to accomplish our mission and all of our programs fit into one of the following strategies:

 • Cultivating Healthy Foundations for Youth: AZYP provides a combination of relationship education, afterschool programs and youth leadership programs.
 Our programs equip youth to focus on setting goals and prevent teen pregnancy, alcohol and substance abuse and anti-social behaviours.
 Over the past 20 years, AZYP has grown to serve 28 school districts across 11 counties in Arizona with funding from the Arizona Department of Health Services and Federal grants from the Administration of Children and Families.
 Our youth programs include the following: Wake UP!™ Alcohol & Drug Prevention Education Program, Healthy Relationship Education using Choosing The Best and Teen Outreach Program curricula funded by the Arizona Department of Health Services, Classroom and afterschool programs using Botvin's LifeSkills Training and Positive Action curricula, and a 21 day shelter for homeless youth in Kingman funded by the U.S. Department of Health and Human Services, Administration for Children